God is continually looking for people “whose heart is loyal to Him.”

 Several facts are obvious. . .Mary was a virgin who loved her fiancé Joseph. . .but she loved God more.

-HavIng a pure heart doesn’t mean you’re perfect. . .but it does mean that you are obedient.
+Having a pure heart doesn’t mean you’re perfect. . .but it does mean that your desire and focus are on being obedient.

-King David was guilty of pride, arrogance, adultery and murder. . .yet the scripture calls him a man after God’s own heart.
+King David’s life included pride, arrogance, adultery and murder. . .yet the scripture calls him a man after God’s own heart.
+Why?
+Because he was quick to repent and be obedient.

 The beautiful thing about salvation is that God not only forgives our sins. . .He forgets them as His blood turns our darkest sins white as snow.